2 Credit reference agencies and you

-Your credit rating, which is allocated to you by credit rating agencies, is a key factor in your ability to borrow money.
+Your credit score, as calculated by the credit reference agencies, is a key factor in your ability to borrow money.

 These agencies will score your creditworthiness and keep a credit file on you.

 Where do they get the information about you?

 This is provided by your bank or credit card provider and other organisations that have extended credit to you.
 They include your phone provider if you have a contract with them.